siavava/portfolio/content/projects/visual/89-mass-spring.md

 pair force is applied equal and opposite to the two masses, so momentum is conserved.

-**Bending constraints.** Structural springs alone let the strand fold flat.
-A second set of stiffer springs spans every other mass, resisting curvature so the strand keeps a smooth bend and springs back toward straight when disturbed.
+Structural springs alone would let the strand fold flat, so a second set of stiffer springs spans every other mass, resisting curvature so the strand keeps a smooth bend and springs back toward straight when disturbed.

-**Integration.** Summing forces on each mass gives its acceleration, and the state advances by semi-implicit (symplectic) Euler — velocity first, then position from the _updated_ velocity:
+Summing forces on each mass gives its acceleration, and the state advances by semi-implicit (symplectic) Euler, which updates velocity first and then position from the _updated_ velocity:

 $$
 \mathbf{v}_i \gets \mathbf{v}_i + \Delta t\,\frac{\mathbf{f}_i}{m_i},